 - 7. Candidates for reappointment and promotion as Assistant Professor (Research), Associate Professor (Research) or Professor (Research) have a different institutional role than the tenure line professoriate.
 Nevertheless, they are reviewed in the same fashion as for comparable tenure line appointments and evaluated (in general) by the same standards with respect to research.
 Even though the candidate may be expected to provide pedagogical contributions, he or she is not evaluated by the same standards with respect to teaching.
 Deans and department chairs should be aware that individuals appointed to these ranks would normally hold terms "coterminous with continued salary and other research funding from sponsored projects." - 8.
 Candidates for reappointment as Associate Professor (Teaching) have a different institutional role than the tenure line professoriate.
 Nevertheless, they are reviewed in the same fashion as comparable tenure line appointments, but are evaluated (in general) by higher standards with respect to teaching.
 In cases where evaluation by external referees may not be appropriate, a thorough evaluation of the candidate's teaching and pedagogical contributions is particularly crucial.
 Even though the candidate may be a scholarly contributor, he or she is not evaluated by the same standards with respect to scholarship.
-As to scholarship (where applicable), it would be expected that the candidate is regarded as a strong scholarly contributor, though not necessarily a leader in the field. - 9.
-Candidates for reappointment as Senior Fellow have a different institutional role than the tenure line professoriate.
-Nevertheless, they are reviewed in the same fashion as tenure line Professor appointments and evaluated (in general) by the same standards with respect to research.
-Even though the candidate may be expected to provide pedagogical contributions, he or she is not evaluated by the same standard with respect to teaching.
-Appointments to this rank are contingent on continued programmatic need and program funding.
-(For Senior Fellow appointments of faculty with pre-existing primary appointments in academic departments, follow the procedure described in the Faculty Handbook, Chapter 2.

-10. For criteria for reappointment as Assistant Professor, or for reappointment as or promotion to Associate Professor, and Professor in the MCL, see the School of Medicine Faculty Handbook, Chapter 2, Sections 2.25 through 2.29 (http://med.stanford.edu/academicaffairs/handbook/ chap2.html).
+As to scholarship (where applicable), it would be expected that the candidate is regarded as a strong scholarly contributor, though not necessarily a leader in the field. - For criteria for reappointment as Assistant Professor, or for reappointment as or promotion to Associate Professor, and Professor in the MCL, see the School of Medicine Faculty Handbook, Chapter 2, Sections 2.3K through 2.3M (http://med.stanford.edu/academicaffairs/administrators/handbook/chapt2/ chapt2_2.3new.html).

-Reappointment or Promotion Initially Conferring Tenure of a Continuing Term of Appointment
+Reappointment or Promotion Initially Conferring Tenure or a Continuing Term of Appointment

-Associate Professor [UTL, NTLR, NTLT] Professor [UTL, NTLR, NTLT, MCL] Senior Fellow in a Designated Policy Institute
+Associate Professor [UTL, NTLR, NTLT] Professor [UTL, NTLR, NTLT, MCL]